The history of people with disabilities since 1050.

 The end of the Second World War

 As the Second World War ended in 1945, many horrors emerged.
 They included the mass killing of disabled people in Germany.
-The pre-war 'eugenicist' theories which had argued for the isolation and sterilisation of people with disabilities were no longer popular.

 In England, public concern shifted to the 300,000 ex-servicemen and women and civilians who had been left disabled by the war.